Call of Duty League 2024 Stage 2 Major Qualifiers Week 2 Day 3 results

 Call of Duty League 2024 points standings

-With the conclusion of Week 2, here are the updated team standings in CDL 2024 Major 2 Qualifiers:
+Here are the updated team standings following the CDL 2024 Major 2 Week 3 Day 1 results:

 Call of Duty League 2024 Major 2 Qualifiers: Schedule for Week 3